anyu/til/rpi/setup.md

 1. Wait until copy is done.
 Can use CTRL+T to check on status.

 ## Enable SSH to rpi
-If you create a `wpa_supplicant.conf` file in `/boot`, it will be copied to the main partition's `/etc/wpa_supplicant` location at boot time,replacing whatever is there.
-It will then be deleted from `/boot`, so you won't see it there if you go looking.

 1. Touch empty ssh file in the `/boot` directory of the SD card to enable SSH
 2. Edit `wpa_supplicant` file with Wifi info (or create if doesn’t exist):